StevenWongChess/CS15213/README.md

 Lab3 ONLY finished the first three easy attacks.
 The key is to translate assembly into machine code and follow little Endian.

+Lab5 To make life easier, we can treat read and write as the same thing.
+Notice that the update of lru is strange.
+Blocking is too hard.

+Notice that if you are running VMware on Mac, you need to cp the shared folder into a local folder on the vm, otherwise wield things will happen.